|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Japanese units based at Gasmata

 During March 1943, Gasmata Airfield was developed as a staging base tp support "Operation 81" that resulted in the Battle of the Bismarck Sea.
+During Operation I-Go on April 14, 1943 two G4M1 Bettys one from the 705 Kokutai and the other from the 751 Kokutai force landed at this location.

 From May 1943 onward, Gasmata was subjected to heavy bombing and not used thereafter for by the Japanese for flight operations.
 Instead, the Japanese built Hoskins Airfield on north coast of New Britain as an alternative airfield.
 During the middle of 1943, Gasmata Airfield was abandoned by the Japanese.